twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt08-09-extension-of-samsara%zh.rst

 After they are ceased, does other kilesa still arise?
 Or is there anything existing?
 Don’t ask in this way.
 At the place of cessation Nibbāna must appear.
 With these six āyatanas dhamma can arrive to Nibbāna.
 Ven.
 Sāriputta talked about the contemplation of impermanence of the six āyatanas.
 It included both body contemplation and mind.

 So, all the minds cease nothing arise and only Nibbāna appears.
 This is neither a person nor a being.
-So, you didn’t need to ask; isn’t something arising?
+So, you don’t need to ask; isn’t something arising?
 There is no papañca and it’s the same asking as; is there any papañca?
 If papañca ceases and Nibbāna appears.
 Don’t have any doubt about it.
 Someone still not ending yet has to follow to the end.

 All the four Qs were asking with wrong views.
 Both arahants were making the decision for us.
 It’s Nibbāna if papañca ceases whereas khandha will arise if not ceases.
 Wanting to end dukkha, you have to kill the cause of papañca.
 It’s the mind or the mind-base.
 (Sayadaw continued to teach cittānupassanā).